Mall of America Family Guide, Floor By Floor

 4. Save $5.00 with your AAA Membership (online purchase only).

-Escape Rooms are hot right now, and the Mall of America is not going to be left out.
+Escape Rooms are hot right now, and Mall of America® is not going to be left out.
 Choose from a variety of mysteries to solve.
 For each game you have 60 minutes to solve the puzzle and escape the game.
 This attraction is the north side of East Broadway (the opposite end as the Crayola Experience).
 You must reserve a time slot for your game.

 When I was a kid, one of my family’s favorite things to do on vacation was to get an Old Time Photo taken on vacation in South Dakota.
-While the Mall of America is no Old West Town, you can still make fun memories with your kids doing this very thing.
+While Mall of America® is no Old West Town, you can still make fun memories with your kids doing this very thing.
 You will find Old Time Photos on East Broadway with portraits taken by Professor Z’s Photography.
 You can choose from many different time periods including the Roaring 20’s or the Renaissance or the Civil War.

-Cost: Vary per package starting at $16.99, $10/session fee pp.
+Cost: Vary per package starting at $17.99, $10/session fee pp.

 Save on Old Time Photos: